9 The Scientific Method in AI Research

 9.9.1 9.1 Data Leakage

 Data leakage occurs when information from outside the training set, especially from the test set, contaminates the training process, producing inflated and irreproducible performance.
 It takes many forms: preprocessing statistics such as normalization constants computed over the full dataset before splitting, duplicate or near-duplicate examples shared across splits, temporal leakage in which future information predicts the past, and feature leakage in which a predictor encodes the target.
 A broad review across scientific fields that adopted machine learning found leakage to be a pervasive cause of overoptimistic and non-replicable results (13).
 The defense is to define splits first and to ensure that every fitted quantity, including preprocessing, is derived only from training data.
+In a cross-validation setting this means the entire preprocessing pipeline (imputation, scaling, feature selection, resampling) must be fitted inside each fold rather than once over the whole dataset, a discipline that mature pipeline abstractions in open-source libraries are designed to enforce.

 9.9.2 9.2 Test-Set Tuning and Cherry-Picking